mcu-tools/mcuboot/docs/design.md

 ## [Security](#security)

 As indicated above, the final step of the integrity check is signature verification.
-The boot loader can have one or more public keys embedded in it at build time.
-During signature verification, the boot loader verifies that an image was signed with a private key that corresponds to the embedded KEYHASH TLV.
+The bootloader can have one or more public keys embedded in it at build time.
+During signature verification, the bootloader verifies that an image was signed with a private key that corresponds to the embedded KEYHASH TLV.

-For information on embedding public keys in the boot loader, as well as producing signed images, see: [signed_images](signed_images.md).
+For information on embedding public keys in the bootloader, as well as producing signed images, see: [signed_images](signed_images.md).

 If you want to enable and use encrypted images, see: